A career in medical sales might feel like the polar opposite of clinical care.

 But, but but…

 We know what you’re thinking.

 You have no real sales experience.
-You have no idea what a CRM is, what a P&L report is, or what XYZ sales jargon you keep reading in those job postings even means.
+You have no idea what a CRM or a book of business means, what a P&L report is, or what XYZ sales jargon you keep reading in those job postings even means.